 Surprise!
 Magnets used to plant drugs under cars from Mexico

-SAN DIEGO (AP) — Drug smugglers are turning "trusted travelers" into unwitting mules by placing containers with powerful magnets under their cars in Mexico and then recovering the illegal cargo far from the view of border authorities in the United States.
+SAN DIEGO (AP) — Drug smugglers are turning people who are granted “trusted travelers” status by the U.S. government into unwitting mules by placing containers with powerful magnets under their cars in Mexico and then recovering the illegal cargo far from the view of border authorities in the United States.

 One motorist spotted the containers while pumping gas after crossing into Southern California on Jan.
 12 and thought it might be a bomb.